 Supercity Realty Development Corporation (the Company) was incorporated in the Philippines and registered with the Securities and Exchange Commission (SEC) on June 9, 2000 to engage in construction and related activities, either as contractor or subcontractor; i.e., for the construction of residential units, buildings, roads, bridges and other construction projects.
-On December 19, 2003, the Company's shares of stock were listed for trading on the Philippine Stock Exchange (PSE).
+On December 19, 2003, the Company's shares of stock were listed for trading on the Philippine Stock Exchange.

 On February 29, 2008, the Company's Board of Directors (BOD) approved the change in the Company's core business operations from construction to real estate development.
 Consequently, the Company has retrenched all of its project-based employees effective September 2008 and sold all of its construction equipment.
-As at December 31, 2018, the Company has not yet started any real estate development projects.
+As at December 31, 2019, the Company has not yet started any real estate development projects.
 Its business activities are presently hinged on the construction projects of its related parties; i.e., it provides the necessary manpower requirement of their projects by engaging the services of third party subcontractors (see Note 12.1).
 It has no other major activities, hence, no segment information and disclosures are presented in the Company's financial statements.

-On December 11, 2014, the Company's BOD and stockholders approved the change of the Company's registered address and principal place of business from Unit 1223 12/F, City & Land Mega Plaza, ADB Avenue corner Garnet Road, Ortigas Center, Pasig City to 41st Floor, Joy-Nostalg Building, No. 17 ADB Avenue, Ortigas Center, Brgy., San Antonio, Pasig City.
+On December 11, 2014, the Company's BOD and stockholders approved the change of the Company's registered address and principal place of business from Unit 1223 12/F, City & Land Mega Plaza, ADB Avenue corner Garnet Road, Ortigas Center, Pasig City to 41st Floor, Joy-Nostalg Building, No. 17 ADB Avenue, Ortigas Center, Brgy.
+San Antonio, Pasig City.
+On July 15, 2015, an amended general information sheet showing the change in address was submitted to the SEC.
 On February 12, 2016, the application for the change in address was approved by the Bureau of Internal Revenue (BIR).
-As of the date of approval of the financial statements, the Company's application for the change in address is still for approval by the SEC.